iamstarkov/ispeakweb/README.md

 — You shouldn’t.
 Otherwise, you will get a huge amount of pros:

-* critical thinking: every author is unique, that’s why the views you will find can be quintessentially different
+* Critical thinking: every author is unique, that’s why the views you will find can be quintessentially different
-* comfort zone: ispeakweb will make you step out of your comfort zone in some cases
+* Comfort zone: ispeakweb will make you step out of your comfort zone in some cases
-* new: you will discover new trends, things and people
+* New: you will discover new trends, things and people
-* "shuffle mode": it’s like a random song on the radio, you can definitely find something, which you most likely would never have found
+* "Shuffle mode": it’s like a random song on the radio, you can definitely find something, which you most likely would never have found
-* experience: authors can share their experience gained over the years
+* Experience: authors can share their experience gained over the years
-* mind shift: authors can show professional insights and new approaches that dramatically differ from yours
+* Mind shift: authors can show professional insights and new approaches that dramatically differ from yours
-* it's a platform for two way communication where you can easily contact the author
+* You can easily contact the author, ’cause it is two way communication channel
-* it’s fun
+* It’s fun

 Feel free to follow [@ispeakweb][isw] on twitter.